jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 While I could happily keep writing about this topic for days, I think this post gives a good taste of what FOSS is, the different types of FOSS, and some of the issues to look out for when using FOSS in a program.

 FOSS is an incredibly powerful resource for software developers and it is important to have a basic concept of what FOSS is all about and what using it requires of us in return.

+[^1]: **DISCLAIMER**: Nothing in this post should be construed as legal advice and it is not a substitute for the advice of a competent attorney.
+This post is intentionally written as introductory material intended for those wholly unfamiliar with concepts such as FOSS and software licensing.
+It is intentionally over-simplified. **TLDR**: This stuff is complicated.
+Talk to your lawyer.